Greetings from the CIG PRESIDENT

 Dear Members, Dear Coreligionists,

-Building on its existence of more than 160 years, the Jewish Community of Geneva is articulated with respect for its Jewish identity and the laws of the City into which it is integrated.
-It houses more than 1,200 member households.
+With its 234-year history, the Jewish Community of Geneva (born in Carouge in 1788) is structured in accordance with its Jewish identity and the laws of the City in which it is integrated.
+It is home to more than 1,200 member households.

-The CIG develops its activities around its mission: to develop a Jewish community, guardian of traditional Judaism, halachic laws and Jewish traditions, aware of modernity, tolerant and confident, a community ensuring its members support and family development, personal, spiritual and cultural, at every stage of their life.
+The CIG develops its activities around its mission: to develop a Jewish community, guardian of traditional Judaism, halachic laws and Jewish traditions, aware of modernity, tolerant and confident, a community providing its members with support and family, personal, spiritual and cultural development at each stage of their lives.

-Through all of its services, the Jewish Community of Geneva thus offers a rich and varied range of activities that will allow you to flourish there.
-To participate in it means to contribute to its existence, to its dynamism and to its transmission.
+Through all its services, the Jewish Community of Geneva offers a rich and varied range of activities that will allow you to flourish.
+Participating in it means contributing to its existence, its dynamism and its transmission.

 Roseline Cisier